antixenoinitiative/axiwiki/dealing-with-swarm.md

 ## How to use the Flak Launcher

 The remote release Flak Launcher only comes in the class 2 hardpoint size.
 Choose the fixed variant.
+Make doubly sure you are ***NOT*** using the **Festive Flak Launcher**!
+They will appear as **pre-engineered** flak launcher with a decorative color blueprint.

 ![flak_fixed_outfitting.png](/flak_fixed_outfitting.png)